Please click here to download a PDF showing all RECC Member Benefits and Affinity Arrangements.

 Our current webinar training series is well underway and we have received great feedback from Members.
 Topics have centred on the customer journey from marketing and sales, performance estimates, fair and unfair contract terms through to after sales care.
 Other sessions have focussed around new legislation which has directly impacted members (such as the Consumer Contracts Regulations 2013 and the Consumer Rights Act 2015).
 Recorded versions are available in the Members’ Area of the website.

 RECC provides a mediation service to help Members resolve disputes with consumers.
-Once a dispute is registered it will be allocated to a case handler who will seek to broker an agreement between both parties.
-If they are unable to do this the dispute can be forwarded to a low-cost independent arbitration service as an alternative to going to court.
+Once a dispute is registered it will be allocated to a dispute resolution officer who will seek to broker an agreement between both parties.
+If they are unable to do so, the dispute can be referred to the adjudication service.

 For more information on RECC and its member's benefits download our member's leaflet here.

 If you would also be interested in joining the Association for Renewable Energy and Clean Technology (REA), our scheme sponsors, we have negotiated a special rate for Renewable Energy Consumer Code members with fewer than seven employees and an annual turnover of less than £500k.
 As part of your REA membership you will receive a weekly newsletter outlining all the latest renewable energy policy and commercial developments, reduced rate entry to a wide range training events and the chance to add your voice to the renewable energy policy-making process.
 The REA is also a member of Construction Products Association (CPA).
 The CPA represents the UK’s manufacturers and suppliers of construction products, components and fittings.
 Membership brings considerable benefits, which costs non-REA member companies £1,625, but as an REA member you’ll get these for free!